stevendoll/AirbnbScrape/README.md

 Python Function To Scrape Airbnb

-This project is for purely academic purposes to demonstrate the ability to scrape data from the web and analyze it for an introductory Data Sciene class.

 Purpose:
 As a host of airbnb, we wanted to optimize the price of our listing, and wanted to understand things like: